silky/chrisdone-homepage/posts/postgresql-pagination.markdown

        (cost=0.00..81914674.39 rows=14501220 width=85)
        (actual time=0.020..0.288 rows=1030 loops=1)
              Filter: (channel = 1)
-     Total runtime: 0.325 ms

 I think that this index scan is simply too expensive.
 Notice that I'm ordering by id which has a unique btree index on it.
 Check out the speed:

     ircbrowse=> select * from event where channel = 1
-                order by id offset 1000 limit 30;
+                order by id offset 500000 limit 30;
     Time: 0.721 ms
     ircbrowse=> select * from event where channel = 1
-                order by id offset 1030 limit 30;
+                order by id offset 500000 limit 30;
-    Time: 0.691 ms
+    Time: 191.926 ms

-You might think less than a second to sift through 1000 rows of a 28million row table is pretty good, but I think it sucks.
+You might think less than a second to sift through 500,000 rows of a 28million row table is pretty good, but I think it sucks.
+It's also deceptive.
+Let's increase it to 1,000,000 rows (of 19,000,00):

+    ircbrowse=> select * from event where channel = 1
+                order by id offset 1000000 limit 30;
+    Time: 35022.464 ms

+This is getting worse and worse!
+It's probably linear in its poor performance.

 However, there's a solution.
 Use an index table.
 A separate table which contains foreign keys pointing to this table: